drj1m/mlflowgo/README.md

 pip install mlflowgo
 ```

+When using mlflowgo, if you receive an error relating to the missing file: `libomp.dylib`, try running `conda install -c conda-forge lightgbm`

 ## Example run 1:

 Simple example using the sklearn dataset, in this case we assume some prior knowledge of which model will work best for this dataset.